Accreditation Council for Continuing Medical Education

-The AAFP has reviewed Diabetes and its Complications and deemed it acceptable for up to 23.75 In-Person, Live (could include online) AAFP Prescribed credit.
-Term of Approval is from 11/03/2022 to 11/05/2022.
+The AAFP has reviewed Diabetes and its Complications and deemed it acceptable for up to 24.00 Live AAFP Prescribed credits.
+Term of Approval is from 11/02/2023 to 11/04/2023.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 13.50 credits of Risk Management Study.
 Please check your individual state licensing board requirements before claiming these credits.

 Continuing Nursing Education

 Harvard Medical School is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
-This activity is approved for 23.75 contact hours, of which 17.50 is eligible for pharmacology credit.
+This activity is approved for 24.00 contact hours, of which 17.50 are eligible for pharmacology credit.
 Contact hours are awarded commensurate with participation and completion of the online evaluation and attendance attestation.
 We suggest claiming your hours within 30 days of the activity date, after this time, the attendance attestation will still be required to claim your hours.